absolte/Click2Dial_Win/Click2Dial_Win/README.md

 ## Installation
 GitHub:
-Create and use the .msi install file.
+After importing the project, build it and the MSI Install file will be in the Click2Dial_Winv1.0.0_Install\release folder.

 Otherwise use the .msi install file provided.

 ## Usage
-Make sure to go o Default Apps\Choose default apps by protocol and set CallTo, sip, and tel to default to Click2Dial_Win.
+Make sure to go to Default Apps\Choose default apps by protocol and set CallTo, sip, and tel to default to Click2Dial_Win.
 When a CallTo, sip, or tel link is clicked the Click2Dial_Win.exe will run, passing the protocol and telephone number to the code, which will create a text file on the desktop with those arguments.
 The file destination can be change to be used by a VOIP server or rewritten to pass the argument directly to the API of the VOIP system.